ORIGINALLY PUBLISHED MARCH 15, 2018. UPDATED ON SEPT. 14, 2024

 Although the term is a little over 30 years old, the people it describes could be traced back to colonial days.
 Afro Latinos are people of Latin descent who share an African ancestry.

-The term was recently given new light on VH1’s reality series, Love & Hip-Hop Miami.
+The term was recently given new light on VH1’s reality series, Love & Hip-Hop Miami in 2018.
 In the first episode of season 8, we were introduced to breakout, Latin crossover star, Amara La Negra.
 During her meeting with fellow castmate and producer, Young Hollywood, he criticized for her auburn-colored afro.
 The producer suggested she needed to look a “little more Beyonce and less Macy Gray” if they were to work together and if she was to be marketable as an artist.
-Hollywood later apologized and soon after, Amara was signed to a major record label- afro crown and all.
+Hollywood later apologized and soon after, Amara, whose real name is Diana Danelys De Los Santos, was signed to a major record label- afro crown and all.
+That same year, The BreakFast Club, co-host Charlemagne, had to be schooled on Afro Latinos, after suggesting to La Negra that the prejudice against her is all in her head.

 “It’s really sad the fact that I feel I have to prove myself because every single part of me is being questioned,” the Dominican Republican native said during the January 2018 interview.
-“Just because I feel there’s a lot of ignorance that comes with the Afro Latina people; people don’t understand.”
+“Just because I feel there’s a lot of ignorance that comes with the Afro-Latina people; people don’t understand.”

 She continued, “Even when I read comments like, ‘I never knew there were black people who spoke Spanish.’
 Where have you been living?
 Under a rock?”

-Well news flash: there are black people who speak Spanish!
+Well news flash: there are Black people who speak Spanish!

 These incidents with La Negra show the lack of education and representation.
 There is a common misconception that every Latina woman resembles Jennifer Lopez, Selena, Selma Hayek or Sofia Vergara.
-Yet travel to countries such as the Dominican Republic, Cuba and even Mexico (who only started allowing people to identify as Afro-Mexican in 2015), you’ll find all kinds of beautiful brown shades, some as dark as the ones off the coast of the motherland Africa.
+Yet travel to countries such as the Dominican Republic, Cuba and even Mexico (who only started allowing people to identify as Afro-Mexican in 2015), and you’ll find all kinds of beautiful brown shades, some as dark as the ones off the coast of the motherland Africa.

 Afro Latinos are left fighting to prove their place within these respective cultures, which is sad because thousands of communities across our country thrive with Latin influences.